thrashxr/tumblr-like-bot/README.md

 4. Push to the branch (`git push origin new-feature`)
 5. Create a Pull Request

+## Davranış Kuralları / Code of Conduct

+Bu proje [Katkıda Bulunanlar Sözleşmesi](CODE_OF_CONDUCT.md) davranış kurallarını benimsemiştir.
+Projeye katılarak bu kurallara uymayı kabul etmiş olursunuz.

+This project has adopted the [Contributor Covenant](CODE_OF_CONDUCT.md) Code of Conduct.
+By participating, you are expected to uphold this code.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.